mikegagnon/robodojo/doc/doc/main.md

 Up until now, minor timing issues haven't played a role in the development of our programs.
 But viruses must be quick, in order to overwhelm disinfection.

-So, we will play close attention to timing.

 ~why-virus
 ## Why use viruses?